ashvardanian/StringZilla/CONTRIBUTING.md

 ---

 Before building the first time, please pull `git` submodules.
-That's how we bring in `fork_union` and other optional dependencies to test all of the available functionality.
+That's how we bring in `forkunion` and other optional dependencies to test all of the available functionality.

 ```sh